-- A VSVS volunteer should show students how to hold the diffraction grating. - Hold the slide by the cardboard only. - Do not touch the clear film in the cardboard holder.

-- Hold the diffraction grating close to (but not touching) the eye, and look at any lights or windows in the room. - Several rainbows should appear.
+- A SCP fellow/teacher should show students how to hold the diffraction grating. - Hold the slide by the cardboard only. - \circ $\,$ Do not touch the clear film in the cardboard holder. - Hold the diffraction grating close to (but not touching) the eye and look at any lights or windows in the room. - Several rainbows should appear.